 2. Hit the dance floor at El Squid Roe

 El Squid Roe is impossible to miss: just look for the bright red roof, the quirky cartoon characters, and the neon glow.
 Waiters dance shirtless on tables, conga lines snake through the crowd, and yard long beers glow in a variety of toxic colors as people mix, mingle, and dance.
 El Squid Roe is one of the clubs that define the nightlife here in a town that's defined by its nightlife - even if you're just there to people watch, it's a fun time.

 3. Nature watch at El Arco

-For something stately, hop on a panga (some are glass bottomed), and head out to the Arch.
-"El Arco" is part of a formation known as the Three Friars, which make up the peninsula's very southern tip.
+For something stately, hop on a panga (some are glass bottomed), and head out to Cabo's most famous natural feature, the Arch.
+"El Arco" is part of a formation known as the Three Friars, which make up the peninsula's very southern tip, Land's End.
 On one side, the Pacific Ocean in all its grandeur; on the other side begins the Sea of Cortez.
-Despite the crowds of people and the cruise ships (up to three at a time in Cabo San Lucas harbor!), it doesn't take much to look at these majestic rocks, squint, and envision this area as it must have looked like for centuries.
-Wow.
-Be sure to look for pelicans and sea lions.
+Despite the crowds of people and the cruise ships, it doesn't take much to look at these majestic rocks, squint, and envision this area as it must have looked for centuries.
+Keep an eye out for pelicans and sea lions too.